A is for ANGRY BIRDS

 PEACE ?GOODWILL ?ADVENTURE

-five continents, seventeen countries, countless cities...
+five continents, twenty two countries, countless cities...